vkbo/novelWriter/docs/source/int_overview.rst

 Organising Your Projects
 ========================

-In addition to manage a collection of plain text files, novelWriter can interpret and map the structure of your novel and show you additional information about its flow and content.
+In addition to managing a collection of plain text files, novelWriter can interpret and map the structure of your novel and show you additional information about its flow and content.
 In order to take advantage of these features, you must structure your text in a specific way and add some meta data for it to extract.